MarkPugner79/bitvvave/README.md

 Install node js 16 with npm
 `nvm install 16`

+Or do:
+`nvm install`
+since there should be a .nvmrc with the version number of 16 in it.

 Example of how it should be ran, modify this in post-receive to work as a production/dev environment.
 `nvm exec 16 npm run dev`